happy-machine/FastQL/README.md

 ### Spin up a blazing fast Rust GraphQL API to serve your ML model in one line of Python code.

 Included are examples which can deploy and serve stable diffusion / runwayml / midjourney or any of the [Hugging face](https://huggingface.co/) diffusers models in seconds.
+Or you can use the new mitsua diffusion option which is trained on public data.

 We've observed about a **2x speed up** across the example schema vs a FastAPI/Ariadne Python GraphQL server with identical schema.
 This is because although the model code is in Python, the API is actually a Rust process running [TechEmpower](https://www.techempower.com/benchmarks/#section=data-r21&test=composite) no.5 fastest web framework [ActiX](https://actix.rs/).